Gravity-Inspired Graph Autoencoders for Directed Link Prediction

 \subsubsection{Decoder}

-We leverage the previously defined logarithmic version of acceleration, together with a sigmoid activation, to reconstruct the adjacency matrix $A$ from $Z$ and $\tilde{M}$.
+We leverage the previously defined logarithmic version of the acceleration, together with a sigmoid activation, to reconstruct the adjacency matrix $A$ from $Z$ and $\tilde{M}$.
 Denoting $\hat{A}$ the reconstruction of $A$, we have:

 Contrary to the inner product decoder, we usually have $\hat{A}_{ij} \neq \hat{A}_{ji}$.
-This approach is therefore more relevant for directed graph reconstruction.
-Model training is similar to standard graph AE, i.e. we aim at minimizing the reconstruction loss from matrix $A$, formulated as a weighted cross entropy loss as in \cite{kipf2016-2}, by stochastic gradient descent.
+This approach is, therefore, relevant for directed graph reconstruction.
+During training, we aim to minimize the reconstruction loss from matrix $A$, formulated as a weighted cross entropy loss as in \cite{kipf2016-2}, by gradient descent.